jaf7C7/life/smell_audit.md

 arguments, so the object is complete the moment it exists.
 `RenderedCanvas.cell(x, y)` becomes a one-line delegation.

-Also worth folding into this pass, since it touches the same test's intent:
+Also worth folding into this pass, since it touches the same test's
-`tests/unit/life.test.js`'s `'Clicking on a cell twice leaves it dead'` (and its e2e equivalent) only assert the _final_ state after two toggles.
+intent: `tests/unit/life.test.js`'s `'Clicking on a cell twice leaves it dead'` (and its e2e equivalent) only assert the _final_ state after two toggles.
 Per GOOS's "precise assertions," add an intermediate assertion after the first click (the cell should be present/alive) so the test actually exercises and verifies both transitions, not just their net effect.

 ---

 ### Smell E: duplicated setup across unit tests

+**unchanged from previous audit.**

 **Where:** `tests/unit/life.test.js` -- all three tests open with the same two or three lines (`const cells = new Set(); const ui = new MockUI();